pkourouklidis/panoptes-wiki/Core-Concepts.md

 }
 ```
 ## Trigger
+A _Trigger_ specifies how often a _Base Algorithm Execution_ should be triggered. **Beware**, _Triggers_ only specify the execution schedule of _Base Algorithm Executions_ because the execution schedule of _Higher Order Algorithm Executions_ is implicitly defined by the schedule of the _Algorithm Execution_ they observe.
+In essence, a _Higher Order Algorithm Execution_ will run after _Algorithm Execution_ it observes has run and thus follows the same schedule.
+The only exception is when the observed _Algorithm Execution_ is new and hasn't run enough times to satisfy the _Higher Order Algorithm's_ _min observations_ threshold.
+In that case the observed _Algorithm Execution_ will run a few times without triggering the _Higher Order Algorithm Execution_ but after been executed _min observation_ times, each new run **will** trigger the _Higer Order Algorithm Execution_.

-A _Trigger_ specifies how often an Algorithm execution should be triggered.
-Let's add it to our _Deployment_.
+Let's add a _Trigger_ to our _Deployment_.
 ```
 Deployment callcenter{
     model callcenter-tree